matt-in-a-hat/youtube-pause/README.md

   - Indicate which is the currently playing video
   - Have a play button beside each to pause current and play selected
   - Link from list to focus/activate tab
+  - Show options, or a link to a settings page

+- Add queue functionality
+ - Right click youtube video links to "add to queue", or "play next"
+ - Right click youtube video links to "open paused"
+ - In popup, allow rearranging of videos and playing all like a playlist

 ### Test cases